dhigginbotham/restify-nedb/README.md

 restify-nedb (for [nedb](https://github.com/louischatriot/nedb))
 ===============

-### Heads up!
-This is still very early in dev, it works, I just haven't extended many of the subset mongo api given by [`nedb`](https://github.com/louischatriot/nedb)

 This module will give you a simple file/memory based cache with [nedb](https://github.com/louischatriot/nedb). (ps, i love nedb, you should too.)
+If you haven't already checked it out, maybe you want to use it separately of all of this extra stuff, I'd recommend it.
+It's like sqlite, with a subset of mongodb's api.
+Really neat.

+Let me know if you have any issues, please open issues/prs etc, it's a lot more fun that way!

 ### Features
 - Super fast `nedb` file/memory backed cache w/ simple garbage collection
 - 100% coffeescript, hate it or love it
 - restful routing: `"GET", "POST", "PUT", "DELETE"`
 - parses json/multi-part
-- flexible

 ### Installation (w/ Express)